dihedron/netcheck/README.md

 1. the port: only if the `splitList` operation returned more than one item (ICMP does not have a port!)
 1. the error: only if it is not nil

-**Note**: The template engine includes the excellent [Sprig](http://masterminds.github.io/sprig/) library functions to help with values manipulation ans some colouring functions (`blue`, `cyan`, `green`, `magenta`, `purple`, `red`, `yellow`, `white` and their "highlighted" version: `hiblue`, `hicyan`...); the usage is shown in the `_test/output.tpl` template.
+**Note**: The template engine includes the excellent [Sprig](http://masterminds.github.io/sprig/) library functions to help with values manipulation, plus some additional colouring functions (`blue`, `cyan`, `green`, `magenta`, `purple`, `red`, `yellow`, `white` and their "highlighted" version: `hiblue`, `hicyan`...); the usage is shown in the `_test/output.tpl` template and in the previous example.

 ### Developing and debugging a template

-If you want to try your template without having to wait for real checks to be performed, call the application with the `--template=mytemplate.tpl` parameter and **no** bundle: the application will generate a mock result that includes a couple of bundles with two checks each, and will use it to apply the provided template.
+If you want to try your template without having to wait for real checks to be performed, call the application with the `--template=<mytemplate.tpl>` parameter and **no** bundle: the application will generate a mock result that includes a couple of bundles with two checks each, and will use it to apply the provided template.

 Moreover, if you pass the `--print-diagnostics` flag, the application will also print out a representation of the mock result where the fields that were accessed by the template are highlighted in magenta.
 This can help you understand the data structure.